RobinJHaag/PokerStrategy/README.md

 Those are all just ideas without any real research behind them yet.
 Research will happen as i go along but because I don't wanna write a paper it will stay with me.

+This code can be used as specified in the license, which is the MIT license.